Dr. John Heim, Executive Director & Chief Executive Officer

-Chip Slaven is the Interim Executive Director & Chief Executive Officer of the National School Boards Association (NSBA) and is an ex-officio director on its Board of Directors.
-NSBA, the leading advocate for public education, represents state school boards associations and the U.S. territory of the Virgin Islands, and their locally elected school board members.
-To advance the association’s mission, serve its members, and champion educational equity, Slaven leads a team of policy, member services, legal, communications, and business experts.
+Dr. John Heim is the Executive Director & Chief Executive Officer of the National School Boards Association (NSBA).
+Founded in 1940, NSBA is a federation of state associations and the U.S. territory of the Virgin Islands.
+Through its member state associations that represent locally elected school board officials serving approximately 51 million public school students, NSBA advocates for equity and excellence in public education through school board leadership.
+To advance the association’s mission and serve its members, Heim leads a team of policy, member services, legal, communications, and business experts.

 Verjeana McCotter-Jacobs, Chief Transformation Officer